 No. For most of our degree programs, online students who are required to complete an experiential learning opportunity — such as an internship, clinical, or residency — are able to do so at an approved location.
 This means you should be able to fulfill your experiential requirements at a location convenient to you.

 Note that students enrolled in our EdD in Higher Education Leadership program are required to participate in two on-campus residencies.
 These three-day sessions take place during the summer.
 If you are unable to make it to these sessions in person, you may be able to utilize a remote live-stream option.

 Yes.
 Coursework for all programs is 100% online.
 However, some programs have experiential components like internships (either required or optional) or clinicals.
 Our online doctorate in higher education leadership program does feature an on-campus weekend.

 Class structures can vary from program to program.
 Your student support advisor can help walk you through your program’s format.

 Absolutely.
 Courses will have milestones or work that needs to be completed each week, but it’s up to you when you want to log in and complete it during that week.

 The Apple Distinguished School designation indicates that certain tech-focused programs at a college or university meet criteria around innovation, leadership, and academic excellence.
-Maryville earned this title in 2016, and it has since been renewed for 2018-2021 — recognizing our Digital World program, which gives students the opportunity to personalize their education in an enhanced technological environment.
+Maryville first earned this title in 2016, and it has since been renewed in 2018-2021 and 2021-2024 — recognizing our Digital World program, which gives students the opportunity to personalize their education in an enhanced technological environment.

 We’re here for you every step of the way, from the enrollment process through graduation.
 Your enrollment advisors and student support advisors are available throughout your degree program to assist you with any questions you may have.